 Running watts: 2800W | Max starting watts: 3100W | Outlet type: 120V 30A | Power type: Gasoline | Fuel tank capacity: 1.6 gallons

-It’s 171cc engine can generate up to 2,800 running watts, which is more than enough for basic items like small televisions, air compressors and even some power tools.
+The Champion Power 75531i is a 1.6-gallon gasoline powered model that’s lightweight, portable and offers enough outlets to keep your devices charged throughout your trip.
+Its 171cc engine can generate up to 2,800 running watts, which is more than enough for basic items like small televisions, air compressors and even some power tools.
 It’s also great at keeping devices like smartphones and tablets charged.

 You shouldn’t expect it to handle heavy-duty things like full-sized refrigerators or washers.
 For that you’ll want something a little heftier, like our top pick.

-- Read the full review: Champion Power 75531i
+- Read our Champion Power 75531i review

 Can I use a portable generator in the rain?

 If your portable generator gets wet, you risk destroying it or worse – hurting someone through electric shock or electrocution.
 Some portable generators have a GFCI outlet, which automatically shuts the device off if it gets wet.
 If you think you’ll be working in wet locations, we recommend purchasing a generator that has a GFCI outlet.

 While it’s best to avoid using your machine during bad weather, sometimes it can't be helped.
 If you must use it on a rainy or snowy day, try to keep your generator dry by placing it on a dry, flat surface and covering it.
 Some companies even sell generator tents, like this Champion Storm Shield.
 Just make sure you get one that fits your generator.
 Many of these tent covers connect to your generator in such a way that they can resist strong winds up to 70 miles per hour, so they're good for all types of weather.